-A patched module retains header record names for the original module, plus the names for the replacement modules.
-By using the Patching Utility, you can display the complete list of names to determine a module's update status.
+A patched module retains translator header record names for the original module, plus the names for the patch modules.
+By using either version of the Patching Utility, you can display the complete list of names to determine a module's update status.
+By using the iRMX 86 version of the Patching Utility you can also display translator header record names for all modules in a library.
+This allows you to determine the update status of a library.